FROM PIAZZA BARBERINI TO CASTEL SANT’ ANGELO

-It’s springtime in Rome and time for another WALK ROME trip.
+It’s time for another WALK ROME trip.
 It doesn’t even matter if you are not in Rome – join ROME ALONE on this virtual walk from the comfort of your own sofa.
 The actual walk should take most of the day at a steady pace – or you can do it in stages over several days.
 There are plenty of eateries, benches and WCs along the way, so all your needs will be catered for.

 First, make your way to Piazza Barberini either on foot – or use Rome’s Metro and emerge conveniently opposite Fontana Barberini in the sunshine, ready to start your ascent up Via Vittorio Veneto.

 The Veneto is one of the most famous streets in Rome, mainly because of its reputation as the hub of glamorous night life in the 1960s, when film stars and royalty made their way to Harry’s Bar and the Café de Paris.
 The Café de Paris is now permanently closed, but Harry’s Bar is at the very summit of Via Vittorio Veneto, before you reach the old city wall Porta Pinciana and its impressive arches.
 You will also pass Rome’s Hard Rock Café on Via Vittorio Veneto.